-- · without proper training or instructions. - at speeds too fast for your skills or the conditions. on public roads a collision can occur with another - vehicle.

-with a passenger passengers affect balance and steering and increase risk of losing control.
+- without proper training or instructions. - at speeds too fast for your skills or the conditions. on public roads a collision can occur with another use into - with a passenger passengers affect balance and steering and increase risk of losing control.